|Eating a vegan donut at|

 Donut Bar San Diego

 So, why did I start this blog?
-To be perfectly honest, I started this blog because my wife, Shana, made me.
+To be perfectly honest, I started this blog because my ex-wife pestered me enough to do so.
 So many people would ask her what she was eating for lunch (usually dinner leftovers) and then when she'd share, they'd ask for the recipe, and I think she just got tired of trying to get me to remember to give people recipes.

 The basic idea is as follows.
-I (occasionally? often? sporadically!) post vegan recipes that Shana and I eat and love.
+I (occasionally? often? sporadically!) post vegan recipes that I eat and love and make for people I love.
 Some important notes:

 - About half of what is posted here are recipes I've created, but if not, I'll tell you where they're from.
 The ones starting with "Maggie's ..." are always mine, but some of the others are, too.
 With that said, I am a good cook, but nothing special.
 Besides, there are a ridiculous number of vegan blogs where truly creative cooks post new recipes.